jdillard/sphinx-llms-txt/docs/source/advanced-configuration.rst

    This entire page will be excluded from llms-full.txt

 When this metadata is present, the entire page is skipped during processing.
-This is useful for:

-- Documentation pages not relevant to LLMs
-- Internal development notes
-- Legacy content you want to keep but not include in the generated file

 .. _block_level_ignore: